Is early potty training dangerous? What is the evidence base for delayed versus early potty training?

 What we understand as ‘early’ as well as ‘training’ differs between cultures and approaches.
 Many people in North America and Europe would define early as before age 3, but in literature it’s generally deemed to be before 2 and very early if initiated before 18 months.

 In terms of training, this depends what the expectations are of the process and outcome.
-In the conventional sense, it means teaching a child to use a potty or toilet rather than a nappy (diaper)and thereby eliminating the need for nappies thereon.
-Many potty training “experts” or advisors propose that children cannot achieve this until 18 months at the earliest and to do it earlier is not only futile, but potentially harmful (more on this in a moment).
+In the conventional sense, it means teaching a child to use a potty or toilet rather than a nappy (diaper) and thereby eliminating the need for nappies thereon.
+As Kachmar highlights, many potty training “experts” or advisors propose that children cannot achieve this until 18 months1 and to do it earlier is not only futile, but potentially harmful (more on this in a moment).
 However, the practise of helping a young baby use a potty (what we know as “elimination communication”) can often mean that babies have developed a capacity to be reliably clean and dry much earlier than this.
 These babies have not necessarily been “trained” in the way we have come to expect.

 Many parents who practise “elimination communication” would disagree with the idea of it being described as potty training.
 Perhaps because the idea of training doesn’t seem so baby-led.
-Andrea Olson (Go Diaper Free) explains that “teaching can begin from birth, and this is very different from training” and describes what she calls “teaching some building blocks” as a critical component of preparing for later independence.1
+Andrea Olson (Go Diaper Free) explains that “teaching can begin from birth, and this is very different from training” and describes what she calls “teaching some building blocks” as a critical component of preparing for later independence.2

 In this post, I will describe early as anything before age 2.5, which is now generally considered the average age of initiating potty training in the UK.